FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 As a **last reflection**, note how many of the entries and statistics match our findings in scenario 2.
 Indeed, Andrew Rosen made a big contribution to our coverage of MOFs.
 Such **contributions from the community** are what drive NOMAD.
-One moment to consider contributing yourself could be right before submitting a publication, or maybe even earlier on, when analyzing your data.
+You may consider contributing your data already during the research/analysis process, right before submitting a publication, or even later on (especially for data that you have from older publications!).

-Andrew first even published his data over [figshare](https://figshare.com/articles/dataset/QMOF_Database/13147324) and shortly after loaded it up (see [part III](part3.md)) to NOMAD.
+Andrew first even published his data over [figshare](https://figshare.com/articles/dataset/QMOF_Database/13147324) and shortly after uploaded it to NOMAD.
 It is good that he did, since NOMAD provides much more information (the full calculation) and covers a wide search range.
 Meanwhile, over at _figshare_, you have to download a zip folder, not knowing what to exactly expect.
 Andrew clearly put some effort in providing a structured overview, focusing heavily on the MOF description and little else.